 - Will the borrower make principal payments?
 If so, how much and on what schedule?

 - Will the loan need to be repaid in full by a certain date?
-If so, when—and what, if any, grace period will there be?
+If so, when, and will there be a grace period?

 Documenting the loan can also avoid issues with the IRS, which imposes penalties on zero- or minimal-interest loans.
 The IRS sets a minimum rate for loans, called the applicable federal rate (AFR), which changes each month but generally approximates the rate paid by certificates of deposit and savings accounts.
-If your loan’s rate is below the AFR or the IRS determines that the loan wasn’t really a loan at all, it may treat it as a gift for tax purposes, even if there’s a promissory note.
-(View the current AFR.)
+If your loan rate is below the AFR, or the IRS determines that the loan wasn't really a loan at all, the government may treat it as a gift for tax purposes—even if there's a promissory note.

-One way around such fraught situations is to treat a default as an advance on the heir’s inheritance.
-“That way, you don’t have to deal with the headache or heartache of trying to collect, but your heir is still held accountable for the loss,” Marianne says.
-Make sure these details are stipulated in the loan document to help avoid conflict down the road.
+One way around such fraught situations is to treat a default as an advance on the heir's inheritance.
+Including these stipulations in the loan document can help prevent conflict down the road.

 Unlike gifts and loans, this funding method gives you an equity stake in the company.
 If your loved one founds the next Amazon, for example, you'll share in its success, but you also can lose your investment should the enterprise fail.
 In any case, this route involves its own share of questions, including:

 - What are you getting in return for your investment?

 - Will you receive dividends, an increase in the value of your investment, or both?